Er FF

 Possible Causes

-Failed freezer evaporator fan motor, Ice buildup around evaporator fan, Loose or damaged fan wiring harness, Defective main control board fan output
+Failed freezer evaporator fan motor, Ice buildup around the evaporator fan, Loose or damaged fan wiring harness, Defective main control board fan output

 How to Fix / Troubleshooting